D-PLACE/dplace-cookbook/recipes/extracting_variables/README.md

 dplace-data/datasets/EA/societies.csv > EA006.csv
 ```

+## Adding language metadata

-3. Pulling in language metadata - such as the language family a society is associated with - can again be done by joining
+Pulling in language metadata - such as the language family a society is associated with - can again be done by joining
 data from a separate file: [`dplace-data/csv/glottolog.csv`](https://github.com/D-PLACE/dplace-data/blob/master/csv/glottolog.csv).
 The `glottocode` column in a dataset's `societies.csv` table is a [foreign key](https://en.wikipedia.org/wiki/Foreign_key), i.e. a field that identifies a row in `glottolog.csv` - the one with matching `id` column.

 Thus, extending our query to